mattvenn/eagle-circuit-designs/extracticon/README.md

 * bom
 * heatsink mounts?

+#fixes from first rev

+* run led isn't connected to chip because of naming

 # License

 This hardware is licensed under the [CERN open hardware license 1.2](http://www.ohwr.org/attachments/2388/cern_ohl_v_1_2.txt), which also included in this repository.